Work About Resume ↗ Contact

 Read My Story →

-Ravjeet Kaur, UX Designer based in the San Francisco Bay Area
+Ravjeet Kaur, Product Designer based in the San Francisco Bay Area

 Designing with the fluency of someone who's also lived on the engineering side.